Summer 2021 High School Original Credit Briefing

 Note: This information is accurate at the time of publication.
 We will make changes to this page as details change.

-- We request school staff to take heightened notice of our entrance counseling forms, and vet students carefully to make sure that they have the appropriate access.
+- Schools should take heightened notice of our entrance counseling forms, and vet students carefully to ensure that they have the appropriate access.
 As a distance learning program, consistent Internet and computer access are a minimum requirement on the first day of the course.
-Based on feedback from Spring 2020 students and parents, many students may lack alternative access options traditionally available as backups (public libraries, friend/family access, school-facilitated access) in light of building and program closures.
-We are not able to renegotiate summer program requirements due to a lack of consistent access.
+Based on feedback from our last three terms under Covid, some students may lack alternative access options traditionally available as backups (public libraries, friend/family access, school-facilitated access) in light of building and program closures.
+We are not able to renegotiate summer program requirements due to a lack of consistent Internet access.

-- We are sensitive to the time-sensitive credit needs of some students, especially class of 2020 seniors.
-We strongly recommend that local districts start now to find low-tech alternatives for students that lack technical resources or opportunities due to their personal circumstances.
+- We are sensitive to the time-sensitive credit needs of some students, especially Class of 2021 seniors.
+We strongly recommend that local districts start to find low-tech alternatives for students who lack technical resources or opportunities due to their personal circumstances.

-- Summer 2020 parent checklist: link.
-This is a new resource for counselors and administrators discussing the summer program with parents.
+- Summer 2021 parent checklist: link.
+This is a newer resource for counselors and administrators discussing the summer program with parents.

 - Please review our student registration page for information on data collection, entrance counseling, and student registration for Summer.
 That page is located here: link.

-- Registration for Summer 2020 courses is available NOW.
-We will again enforce our “Initial Enrollment Request” deadline on June 5, 2020.
-We will guarantee placement for students enrolled on or before this date, but, will not add new sections after.
+- Registration for Summer 2021 courses is available NOW.
+We will enforce our “Initial Enrollment Request” deadline on June 4, 2021, to have sufficient time for teachers to prepare materials.
+We will guarantee placement for students enrolled on or before this date but will not add new sections after.
 This deadline covers both summer sessions.
-Please plan your local enrollment around this deadline as we can offer no flexibility on these dates.
+Please plan your local enrollment around this deadline, as we can offer no flexibility on these dates.

 - Please use the enrollment counseling forms when enrolling students and give a copy of the form to the student after enrollment.
 This form helps decrease confusion on behalf of the student and their parents and opens up communication lines.
 Our enrollment counseling page is here: link.
 A quotation from one of our experienced facilitators in a recent semester… “The entrance counseling tool is perfect for communicating requirements to students and parents!”
 The entrance counseling form is especially essential for the summer original credit program as students and parents often report to MTDA that they felt unprepared for and unaware of the intensity of the summer schedule.